jeffreymanning/accumulo-spark-sample/README.md

 ### Pre-build

-Configuration used to test sample:
+You can use [Accumulo Spark environment](https://github.com/pomadchin/accumulo-spark), to test jobs sample, or to use your own environment.

+Configuration used:

 * Java 7 / 8
 * Hadoop 2.6.x / 2.7.x